Table of Contents

 Is an endocrinologist my goal is to give the best possible care to my patients.
 I want him to be able to monitor their blood sugars free of worry.
 So my goal is to have the insurance company to pay for the Dexcom G6 or soon Dexcom G7.

 Nobody wants to prick fingers 4-5 times a day.
-Not only that, using Dexcom empowers patients over their blood sugar levels.
+Not only that, using Dexcom empowers patients with their blood sugar levels.
 They understand exactly how their blood sugars responded to diet and exercise.
 It becomes a very important safety feature.
 I believe Dexcom G6 and soon Dexcom G7 will become much more widespread.
-I also believe that the cost of Dexcom will go down as a production capacity goes up.
+I also believe that the cost of Dexcom will go down as the production capacity goes up.
 Insurance companies will be more and more willing to cover Dexcom G6, Dexcom G7, or freestyle libre.
 If you want to learn more about the differences between Dexcom G6 and freestyle libre please read our Dexcom G6 versus freestyle libre article.

 Most common criteria the insurance companies are looking for to cover Dexcom G6: